ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Authentication
 {: #rest_produce_authenticate}

 The supported authentication mechanism is to use a bearer token.
-To obtain your token using the IBM Cloud CLI, first log in to IBM Cloud, then run the following command:
+To obtain your token using the IBM Cloud CLI, first log in to IBM Cloud and then run the following command:

 ```text
 ibmcloud iam oauth-tokens